bryangoodrich/bryangoodrich.github.io/README.md

+Welcome to my Git Pages Repo.
+Not much to say here at this time.
+I'm just going to leave the Moon Theme default content because I think this theme is pretty badass.

 # Moon Jekyll Theme [![Donate](https://img.shields.io/badge/paypal-donate-blue.svg)](https://www.paypal.me/taylantatli/0usd)

 ## `Sorry guys but there will be no update until I buy a new laptop.`